Average Electrician Salary in Syracuse

 Considering a move to Syracuse?
 Salary data for electrician salary sits slightly above average — roughly 8% higher than the national baseline.
 That's worth knowing whether you're relocating from a coastal metro or a smaller market.
 This NY smaller city offers dense, walkable neighborhoods where you'll trade square footage for access to everything.
 The specifics below will help you budget accurately.

 Snow removal, ice dam prevention, and storm damage are annual line items that don't exist in sunnier markets.
 In Syracuse, that climate reality intersects with an economy built on a regional hub economy where state government jobs provide stability and local shops fill the gaps.
-The result for electrician salary is a market where a balanced labor pool where you'll find competitive quotes if you shop around.
+The result for electrician salary is a market where a balanced labor pool where you'll find competitive pricing if you compare options.
 A median household income of $35K frames what's affordable — and what isn't.

 What Matters Most